Clinton, Oneida County, New York

 Clinton (or Ka-dah-wis-dag, "white field" in Seneca language) is a village in Oneida County, New York, United States.
-The population was 1,942 at the 2010 census, declining to 1,683 in the 2020 census 13% decline).
+The population was 1,942 at the 2010 census, declining to 1,683 in the 2020 census, 13% decline).
 It was named for George Clinton, the first Governor of New York.

-The Village of Clinton, site of Hamilton College, is within the Town of Kirkland.
-The village was known as the "village of schools" due to the large number of private schools operating in the village during the 19th century.
+The village of Clinton is within the town of Kirkland.
+Clinton was known as the "village of schools" due to the large number of private schools operating in the village during the 19th century.
+Hamilton College is in proximity to the village.

+In describing the attractions of Hamilton College in 1833, it was stated to be "situated in one of the most healthful, delightful, and fertile parts of our country; surrounded by a numerous, increasing, virtuous, and enterprising population."
+In 1903, another school catalogue, besides "the unrivalled beauty of the surrounding scenery" and "the remarkable healthfulness of the vicinity," commented on "the high moral fiber of the community and its superior educational advantages", all of which made Clinton "a most highly favored place for mental and moral culture."